asmarques/miles/README.md

 ```

 The `miles` command supports the following options:

 - `-d` to specify the path to the airport database.
-If not provided, the following locations will be searched:
-    - ./airports.csv
-    - $GOPATH/src/github.com/asmarques/miles/airports.csv
 - `-u` download an updated copy of the airport database
 - `-o` choose the output format.
 Available formats are: `text` (default) and `json`.
 - `-v` to enable verbose output when using the `text` output format.
 Includes additional airport information such as airport name, country, latitute and longitude.

 ## License